Gruftikus/tes4ll/game/Oblivion/Data/Docs/README-tes4ll-Oblivion.txt

 Normalmaps
 ==========
 Tes4ll can also produce normalmaps.
 Use tes4ll_normalmaps.bat for this purpose.
+Change the "1.0" in z_val=1.0 to 2-0 or 4.0 if you want to have more contrast.
+Add "lodshadows" in the flag list, if you would like to have the "terrain shadows" (see http://oblivion.nexusmods.com/mods/41243).

 TES4qLOD
 ========
-In order to enable the optional call of tes4qlod, add the flags "tes4qlod,qlod1" to the list of flags in one of the windows bat-files mentioned above.
+In order to enable the optional call of tes4qlod, add the flags "tes4qlod,qlod1,option_blending" to the list of flags (the argument list after the '-f') in one of the windows bat-files mentioned above.

-You can also use tes4ll_tes4qlod.bat
+You can also use tes4ll_tes4qlod.bat.
+This bat-file produces only the color maps in 1024x1024 resolution.

-This generates 1024x1024 textures.
 If you want 2048x2048 or 4096x4096, change "qlod1" to "qlod2" or "qlod4", respectively.

 I recommend the 1024x1024 version, because it has less tiling.